mame2024/uppsala/co-pilot.md

    - Describe the action.
    - Describe the verification.
    - Wait for me to confirm completion.
-   - Update `tasks.md` as tasks are completed.
+   - Update `tasks.md` automatically when I indicate a task is complete.
+   - Inform me of the updates made to tasks.md and confirm them.
 4. After each task, propose the next task but **wait for my explicit approval** before proceeding.

 **Important Constraints:**